NizarNi/Augmented-Scrum/augmented_scrum_guide.md

 ### Sprint Backlog
 Each Sprint Backlog must include three categories of work:
 1. **Delivery work**  features and fixes
-2. **Validation work**  human review of AI-Assisted output.
+2. **Validation work**  review of AI-Assisted output.
-3. **Entropy reduction work** refactoring for comprehensibility, architecture alignment, cognitive debt repayment
+3. **Entropy reduction work** refactoring for comprehensibility, architecture alignment, cognitive debt repayment.

 No sprint is complete without all three.